openwdl/wdl/SPEC.md

 * `https://`
 * 🗑 `file://` - Using the `file://` protocol for local imports can be problematic.
 Its use is deprecated and will be removed in WDL 2.0.

 In the event that there is no protocol specified, the import is resolved **relative to the location of the current document**.
 If a protocol-less import starts with `/` it will be interpreted as starting from the root of the host in the resolved URL.
+The execution engine may support additional import resolution mechanisms.

 Some examples of correct import resolution: